qtivijay/LSP/LSP.md

 - CPU always operates on virtual addresses.
 - In page table we also information called **Permissions** which decides memory is readbale or writable.
-    - For example - Txt segament parts in two physical frames , for running program the Txt memory should not be return , so the permission of Txt segement memory is read only
+    - For example - Txt segament parts in two physical frames , for running program the Txt segement ,  memory should not be written , so the permission of Txt segement memory is read only.
-    - By default all the physical frames in RAM are read and writable , but when procoess is loaded in RAM like some virtaul pages loaded into physcial frames will be applied with some permissions that information will be there in page table.
+    - By default all the physical frames in RAM are read and writable , but when procoess is loaded in RAM like some virtaul pages loaded into physcial frames, will be applied with some permissions that information will be there in page table.
 -Pagetable contains permissions access information.
 ```
 +---------------+-------------------+-------------------+